New research on brain tumours could improve patient diagnosis and treatment options as part of a precision medicine approach.

-The study led by the Brain Tumour Research Centre at the University of Bristol in collaboration with the Cancer Research and Cell Biology (CCRCB) at Queen’s investigated the genetics of brain tumours.
+The study led by the Brain Tumour Research Centre at the University of Bristol in collaboration with The Patrick G Johnston Centre for Cancer Research (formerly CCRCB) at Queen’s investigated the genetics of brain tumours.
 The research is published in the Journal of Oncology.

 The DNA was extracted from the Brain tumours of 41 patients and presence of changes or mutations in the DNA were characterised.
 Results were described for different types of tumours before and after treatment.

 The research outlines the mutations that are particular to different tumour types.
 This information is important to enable precision medicine, where a patient would receive therapies tailored to the specific DNA mutations in their tumour.

 One of the challenges with brain cancer is getting drugs into the tumour beyond the blood-brain barrier.
 The new study also lists licensed drugs that are already available that could be used as combination therapies to target specific mutations in the future.
 These drugs can be taken orally and should be better tolerated with less side effects.
 To ensure patient safety, any new combination therapies would first need to be tested in clinical trials before they would become available to patients.

 These findings could pave the way for developing new targeted treatments that are more effective.
 The research also followed the mutations that develop during brain cancer, which could identify new therapy options to be given as the cancer progresses and help to extend patient survival.